f1337/f1337.github.io/scratchpad/way-of-working.md

 ## Board practices

 - **All** work must be shown on the board.
 There is no such thing as work "outside the scope of the <iteration/team>".
+- Work the board from right to left: Prioritize
 -

 ## Planning cadence